Giovannacm/geospatial-data-analysis/book-concepts.md

 # Some concepts
-- **Nonspatial data**: describes how values are distributed
+- **Nonspatial data**: describes how values are distributed.

-- **Spatial analysis**: examines the relationships between features identified within a geographic boundary
+- **Spatial analysis**: examines the relationships between features identified within a geographic boundary.

 - Geospatial data allows us to comprehend the interconnectivity of all systems of the planed (identified by AGCI): atmosphere, cryosphere, hydrosphere, biosphere, geosphere, and anthroposphere.